 This is done through either liquidation or reorganization.
 Your eligibility towards either form of bankruptcy depends upon your property and your total income-to-debt ratio.

-Chapter 7 & Chapter 13 are the most common types of bankruptcy declared by individuals and an example of the difference between liquidation and reorganization.
+Chapter 7 and Chapter 13 are the most common types of bankruptcy declared by individuals and an example of the difference between liquidation and reorganization.
 Chapter 7 bankruptcy has the shortest time frame of them all, but can also be the most drastic form of bankruptcy.
 It involves the liquidation of any non-essential property and the resolution of unsecured debt.
 For example – if you have outstanding medical bills, credit card charges, personal loans and certain utility bills, declaring a Chapter 7 and being declared eligible may result in those debts disappearing.

 To pay off what you still owe, however, your property may be seized (unless you can replace the seized property with an equivalent cash sum).
 Some property cannot be liquidated – such as your furniture and your clothes.
 Property below a certain dollar value may also be considered too hard to sell and will be left alone.